History of Bengal: Afsar dynasty (1740–1757)

-Immigration

-Bengal received many immigrants from West Asia, Central Asia, the Horn of Africa and North India during the sultanate and Mughal periods.
-Many came as refugees due to the Mongol invasions and conquests.
-Others found Bengal's fertile land suitable for economic production and commerce.
-The Arabs were among the earliest settlers, especially in coastal areas.
-Persians settled in Bengal to become clerics, missionaries, lawyers, teachers, soldiers, administrators and poets.
-An Armenian community from the Safavid Empire migrated to the region.
-There were also many Turkic immigrants.
-The Portuguese were the earliest Europeans to settle in Bengal.

-Many Arakanese escaped persecution in Burma and settled in southern Bengal during the 18th century.
-Many Manipuris settled in eastern Bengal during the 18th century after fleeing from conflict-ridden areas in Assam.
-The Marwari community continues to be influential in West Bengal's economic sectors.
-The Marwaris migrated from Rajasthan in western India.
-In Bangladesh, a Nizari Ismaili community with diverse origins continues to play a significant role in economic sectors.

-Maratha invasions

-Around the early 18th century, the Maratha Empire led invasions of Bengal.
-The leader of the expedition was Maharaja Raghuji of Nagpur.
-Raghoji was able to annexe Odisha and parts of Bengal permanently as he successfully exploited the chaotic conditions prevailing in the region after the death of their Governor Murshid Quli Khan in 1727.

-During their raids, the Marathas killed close to 400,000 people in western Bengal and Bihar.
-This devastated Bengal's economy, as many of the people killed in the Maratha raids included merchants, textile weavers, silk winders, and mulberry cultivators.
-The Cossimbazar factory reported in 1742, for example, that the Marathas burnt down many of the houses along with weavers' looms.
-The plundering has been considered to be among the deadliest massacres in Indian history.
+Nawab Alivardi Khan took the throne after a bloody Battle at Giria, killing Sarfaraz Khan and usurping power.

-Colonial Bengal
+European Settlements in Bengal

 Portuguese Chittagong (1528–1666)

 The first European colonial settlement in Bengal was the Portuguese settlement in Chittagong.
 The settlement was established after the Bengal Sultanate granted permission to embassies from Portuguese India for the creation of a trading post.
 The Portuguese settlers in Chittagong included bureaucrats, merchants, soldiers, sailors, missionaries, slave traders and pirates.
 They controlled the port of Chittagong and forced all merchant ships to acquire a Portuguese trade licence.
 The Roman Catholic Church was established in Bengal by the Portuguese in Chittagong, when the first Vicar Apostolic was appointed in the port city.

 The Portuguese eventually came under the protection of the Kingdom of Mrauk U as the Bengal Sultanate lost control of the Chittagong region.
 In 1666, the Mughal conquest of Chittagong resulted in the expulsion of Portuguese and Arakanese forces in the port city.
 The Portuguese also migrated to other parts of Bengal, including Bandel and Dhaka.

+The Portuguese brought with them exotic fruits, flowers and plants, which quickly became part of Bengali life: potato, cashew nut, chilli, papaya, pineapple, Carambola (Averrhoa carambola), guava, Alphonso mango (named after Afonso de Albuquerque) and tomatoe, among others, showing their zeal for agri-horticulture.
+Even the Krishna Kali flower (Mirabilis jalapa) plant, with its varied colours, was a gift of the Portuguese.
+From their arrival, the Portuguese married local women, as a result, many Portuguese words like janala, almari, verandah, chabi, balti, perek, alpin, toalia came into the Bengali vocabulary.
+They also developed a great interest in the Bengali language.
+The first printed book in prose in Bengali was by a Portuguese, as was the first Bengali grammar and dictionary: Manuel da Assumpção took on this monumental task, it was the first step to standardising and printing in the Bangla language, which slowly helped break the hegemony of the Persian language.
+Till today most Bangladeshi Christians have Portuguese surnames.